 Amanda Hughes – Operations Manager and Senior Client Adviser

 Amanda joined the team in 2010 after moving to the area.
 She previously worked as a secretary at an Independent school and also as a PA to the Managing Director of a furniture company in Hertfordshire.
 Amanda played a key role in the development of our Job Club and also took on the role of Management PA and Secretary to our Board of Trustees.
-Having completed a level 4 qualification in careers guidance, Amanda now provides advice on a one to one basis in our main offices and at our outreach locations.
-Amanda is currently studying for level 6 qualifications and in her spare time indulges in her love of arts and crafts.
+Amanda has a level 6 qualification in careers guidance and provides advice on a one to one basis in our main offices and at our outreach locations.
+In her spare time, Amanda indulges in her love of arts and crafts.

 Nadine Brook – Reception Manager